SheaPan/Olist-E-Commerce-Data-Analysis-Project/README.md

 - Forecasting and clustering
 - Drill-through interactions and insights

-### Python (used for review translation only)
+### Python (used for review translation, sentiment analysis, customer aggregation, and keyword extraction)
 - pandas, numpy
 - deep-translator
-- Batch translation
+- Batch translation with retry and rate-limit handling
+- VADER for sentiment analysis
+- Aggregated customers by review score and sentiment score
-- Retry and rate-limit handling
+- Extracted and summarised review keywords